trezor/trezor-suite/docs/index.md

 # Trezor Suite documentation

-_This documentation can also be found at [docs.trezor.io/trezor-suite](https://docs.trezor.io/trezor-suite) where it is available in a HTML-built version compiled using [mdBook](https://github.com/rust-lang/mdBook)._

-## Repository Structure

-TODO
+This documentation provides technical information for Suite developers, third-party wallet developers integrating Trezor, and users interested in implementation details.
+It is available at [docs.trezor.io/trezor-suite](https://docs.trezor.io/trezor-suite) in an HTML version compiled using [mdBook](https://github.com/rust-lang/mdBook).
+More guidance on Suite development can be found in package READMEs of the [trezor-suite](https://github.com/trezor/trezor-suite/tree/develop/packages) monorepo.